Theohrt23/Kyks_pb_repo/readme.md

    - Run the cmd: ansible-playbook playbook.yml -i hosts

 2. **Explore Playbooks:**
-   - Navigate through the `playbooks` directory to discover various playbook examples.
+   - Navigate through the `playbook` file to discover playbook example.

 3. **Execute Playbooks:**
-   - Use the provided playbooks to perform tasks and see the results.
+   - Use the provided playbook to perform tasks and see the results.

 4. **Learn and Customize:**
    - Study the playbooks' structure and content to grasp Ansible syntax.